 For middle-aged women, type 2 diabetes is at least twice as common among nonwhites as among whites.
 Among women aged 50-59 years the prevalence was 23 percent for blacks, 24 percent for Mexican Americans and 9.7 percent for whites.

-More from our magazine: Colorful Rice Pilaf
+More from our magazine: Indian Squash

 American Indian women, are particularly vulnerable to diabetes.
 One study found that 70 percent of Pima Indian women 45-64 years old have diabetes.
 An estimated 41 percent of Navajo women in the same age group have diabetes.